my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 This setting specifies the domain UUID which is used to associate the device with a user account or user group.
 It can also be used to group devices.
 The value should be an all lower-case UUID like `d5f6e710-49c9-4e21-9cd7-2ae0054c3f13`.
-How domains are assigned to devices and users depends on the specific Remote Manager server instance.
+How domains are assigned to devices and users depends on the specific macchina.io REMOTE server instance.
 For example, the [public test server](https://reflector.my-devices.net) assigns a unique domain UUID to each new registered user account.